nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/content-enrichers.md

 import org.nuxeo.ecm.core.api.CoreSession;
 import org.nuxeo.ecm.core.api.DocumentModel;

-// The class will be instanciated as a singleton
+// The class is instantiated as a singleton
-// Priority defines which marshaller will be used in case of conflict.
+// Priority defines which marshaller is used in case of conflict.
 Priority is an integer.
-// The higher the number, the more priority you get: 10 > 1 for instance.
+// The higher the number, the higher the priority: 10 > 1 for instance.

 @Setup(mode = SINGLETON, priority = REFERENCE)
-public class ParentDocEnricher extends AbstractJsonEnricher<DocumentModel> { // You could also enrich a user or anything else
+public class ParentDocEnricher extends AbstractJsonEnricher<DocumentModel> {

-	// The enricher will be called using enrichers.document: name (name being parentDoc here)
+// The enricher is called using enrichers.document: parentDoc
-	// If you were enriching a user, you would call it using enrichers.user: name (enrichers.entity-type) public static final String NAME = "parentDoc";
+	public static final String NAME = "parentDoc";

     public ParentDocEnricher() {
         super(NAME);
     }

-	// Method that will be called when the enricher is asked for
+// Method that is called when the enricher is called
     @Override
     public void write(JsonGenerator jg, DocumentModel doc) throws IOException {
-      // We use the Jackson library to generate Json ObjectNode parentDocJsonObject = addParentDocAsJson(doc);
+      ObjectNode parentDocJsonObject = addParentDocAsJson(doc);
       jg.writeFieldName(NAME);
       jg.writeObject(parentDocJsonObject);